Frankfurt Airport loop: Gateway Gardens

 Between 22 February 2016 and 19 December 2019, a replacement line is being built between the Airport regional station and Stadion station to serve Gateway Gardens station and connect to the northern edge of the surrounding Gateway Gardens new development area, at a cost of €223 million.

 The new section would branch off the existing line at line-kilometre 6.645 (construction-kilometre 0.0) and cross the Main Railway over a new flying junction.
 A double-track tunnel is planned between construction-kilometres 1.956 and 2.876 and the new halt of Gateway Gardens will follow at construction-kilometre 3.188.
 Further on another tunnel is provided at construction-kilometre 3.870.
 At construction-kilometre 3.996, the new line would meet the existing line at line-kilometre 10.5 in the existing tunnel.
 The existing airport tunnel is to be upgraded on the reused section.
 The existing line is then to be completely rebuilt between line-kilometres 6.8 and 10.5, including the connecting track to the Main Railway.

 The plans were put on public exhibition from 13 August to 12 September 2012.
 There were three objections, which were discussed on 18 January 2013.
 A supplementary planning procedure was carried out in the same year.
 Planning permission was given on 31 January 2014.
 Preparatory measures have been carried out since the end of 2014 and were completed in early 2016.
 Deutsche Bahn announced in mid-March 2014 that it would call tenders for the construction of the 4.2 kilometre section on 15 September 2014.
 About half of the new section of line would run in tunnel (open-cut construction) and half in the open.

+Future plans

 A regional rail project called Regionaltangente West (regional tangent west) is being developed which would connect Neu-Isenburg with Bad Homburg and the NordWestZentrum shopping centre through the western fringes of Frankfurt.
 This would use part of the Airport loop and would branch of it before the curve to Kelsterbach station.